 The initial moss plant is a spore given off by the sporophyte that forms at the end of the moss plant’s “stem.”
-Released spores travel long distances on the wind and remain viable for decades.
-Spores landing in suitable conditions divide and produce hairy filaments called protonemas, which weave across the growing medium.
+Released spores travel long distances on the wind and may remain viable for decades.
+Moss spores landing in suitable conditions divide and produce hairy filaments called protonemas, which are like thin plant threads that weave across the growing medium.
 Sprouting from the spore filaments, gametophytes form, held to the surface by rhizoids.

 Asexual Reproductive Parts